gobstones/gobstones-scripts/README.md

 ## Contributing

-See the [Gobstones Platform Contributions Guidelines](https://github.com/gobstones/gobstones-guidelines) to contribute.
+See our [Contributions Guidelines](https://github.com/gobstones/gobstones-guidelines) to contribute.